Hiromisa/project05-streaming-growth-in-oscars/README.md

-# Project: Streaming Growth in Oscarrs
+# Project: Streaming Growth in Oscars

 This is a project for Lede week5.
 I recreated the Oscars related dataset and analyzed the awarrd trend, especially how streaming companies are gaining their presense.